 Postpartum depression is the result of the physical and hormonal changes that occur with pregnancy and giving birth.
 Also, the sudden burden of caring for a baby makes the depression worse.

 Treating Alcohol Abuse and Depression

 The best way to get help for these problems is to seek women’s or mens mental health treatment programs.
-Treatment centers use these programs to address the specific needs of women and men.
+Depression treatment centers use these programs to address the specific needs of women and men.
 In order to do that, they choose the services according to each person’s needs.

 However, treating alcohol abuse and depression requires dual diagnosis treatment.
-As part of this program, most people receive two key services.
+As part of this mental health program, most people receive two key services.

 Cognitive behavioral therapy (CBT) teaches them how negative thought patterns and emotions contribute to their problems.
 Then, it guides them to change these aspects to improve their symptoms and behaviors.